Leilani705/ELK-stack/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it automates multi-tier deployements, making it a common IT engine for automating tasks.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- installs and launches filebeat/metricbeat onto the ELK server
+- downloads and opens the filebeat/metricbeat
+- enables and configures the system module
+- sets up and starts the filebeat/metricbeat
+- enables service filebeat/metricbeat on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.